Speedcar Series

 The Speedcar Series Championship was a stock car racing series that was active from January 2008 to June 2009 across two championship seasons.
 Races were held across several countries, spanning the Middle East and Asia.
 It featured up to 24 drivers competing in identical V8 620 hp stock cars, deliberately lacking electronic driver aids.
 Its headquarters were situated at the Dubai Autodrome.

 Former Formula One drivers Jacques Villeneuve, Jean Alesi, Heinz-Harald Frentzen, Christian Danner, Johnny Herbert, Stefan Johansson, Narain Karthikeyan, Ukyo Katayama, JJ Lehto, Gianni Morbidelli, Alex Yoong and Vitantonio Liuzzi competed in the Speedcar Series.
 Herbert and Morbidelli were the two series champions.
 MotoGP rider Marco Melandri also competed in several races.

 As a result of cutbacks, the series' backer, Union Properties, withdrew its support.
 A rescue deal planned by new series boss Claudio Berro fell through, and the championship was cancelled in June 2009.
 The British Virgin Islands based company that ran the series was placed into liquidation on 14 June 2010 and its assets put up for sale.

 Technical and sporting regulations

-The series was a one-make series in that only one type of car was allowed.
+The series was a one-make series in that only one type of car was allowed (similar to Porsche Supercup).
 The car was the Speedcar V8, made by the championship promoter, powered by a V8 620 hp supplied by Menard Competition Technologies.
 The chassis has been updated for the 2008-09 season.